sadiqalkass/InvyPal/README.md

 - Advanced analytics & forecasting
 - Transactions

-⚡ Built with ❤️ as part of the InvyMate platform.
+⚡ Built with ❤️ as part of the InvyPal platform.